kitnato/neverquest/source/data/manual.md

 ### Encumbrance

-The inventory size is constrained by encumbrance, to which each carried or equipped item adds a certain amount based on its weight.
+Inventory size is constrained by encumbrance, to which each carried or equipped item adds a certain amount based on its weight.
 No further items can be acquired until the remaining encumbrance allows for it.

 Viewing encumbrance and managing it can only be accomplished once the [knapsack](#knapsack) is acquired.